Kakamotobi/Learned/JS/Asynchronous/Async.md

     ```
 - **`await`**
   - Used to wait for a `Promise` to be fulfilled.
-  - **Pauses the execution of the function, waiting for a `Promise` to be fulfilled, after which the response/returned value can be extracted from, before continuing on.**
+  - **Pauses the execution of the async function that it is inside of, waiting for a `Promise` to be fulfilled, after which the response/returned value can be extracted from, before continuing on.**
-  - Code noted by the `await` keyword is a blocking operation.
+  - Code noted by the `await` keyword is a **blocking operation**.
   - Example
     ```js
     const getJoke = async () => {